BYD electric vehicles lined up at a Canadian port of entry with maple leaf flags

 Alright.
 Practical advice.
 Here's what I'd tell a friend who's looking at buying an EV this year.

-Buy what's available and take the EVAP rebate.
+If you're buying right now (March-June 2026): Buy what's available and take the EVAP rebate.
 The Chevrolet Equinox EV, Kia EV4, or VW ID.4 are all solid choices that qualify for the $5,000 federal rebate today.
-Don't wait for BYD if you need a car now — the first models likely won't be at dealers until late Q2 at the earliest, and early inventory will be limited.
+Don't wait for BYD if you need a car now — the first models are still not a live retail certainty, and early inventory would likely be limited even in the best-case rollout.

-You'll have more options.
-BYD's Atto 3 and Seal are expected to be the first models available, likely through dealers in Quebec and BC.
-If you're in those provinces, you could be among the first Canadians to buy a BYD.
-Keep in mind: first-year models from a new-to-Canada brand will have the usual quirks — limited service network, unknown parts availability, and no Canadian owner community to lean on for advice.
+If you can wait until late 2026: You'll likely have more options.
+The Atto 3 and Seal are often discussed as the first plausible BYD models for Canada, likely through early partner markets such as Quebec and BC.
+Keep in mind: first-year launches from a new-to-Canada brand come with the usual risks — limited service network, unknown parts availability, and no meaningful Canadian owner base yet.

-Don't let the perfect be the enemy of the good.
+The smart play: Don't let the perfect be the enemy of the good.
 The EVAP rebate is at its maximum right now.
 Chinese competition will push prices down across the entire market over the next 2-3 years — but the $5,000 rebate shrinks every year too.
 Running the numbers on what's available today versus what might be available tomorrow is the right exercise.
 For most people, the answer is: buy a good EV now, take the full rebate, and enjoy the car.

 The Verdict